 Weight: 3 lbs.
 4 oz.

+The foam on the interior of this pad is open-cell foam, which acts like a sponge with air.
+So as soon as you open the valve the foam expands on the inside and lets air in.
 Therm-a-Rest LuxuryMap self-inflating sleeping pad is sure to offer a great night’s sleep.
 It is perfect for car camping or family camping when comfort is the most important thing.
-This pad rolls down pretty small but it’s defiantly not necessarily a backpackable option.
+This pad rolls down pretty small but it’s definitely not necessarily a backpackable option.

-Cons: Heavy, large packed size, takes a long time to roll up if you want it back in the original bag
+What I don’t: Heavy, large packed size, takes a long time to roll up if you want it back in the original bag

-R-Value: 8.0
+R-Value: 6.5

 Shape: Rectangular